duotkuer/Weather-Indabax-/README.md

 ## 🧠 Methodology

-We adopted a rigorous, competition-style approach:
+I adopted a rigorous, competition-style approach:
 1. **Data Loading & Preprocessing**
    - Images resized to 300×300
    - Normalization using ImageNet mean and std